zulip/zulip-mobile/docs/developer-guide.md

 * [Node.js](https://nodejs.org/en/download/package-manager/), latest 8.x version
 * [Yarn](https://yarnpkg.com/en/docs/install), latest stable version

+If you are using macOS, upgrade to the latest version of XCode.

 Then, run the commands below in your terminal:
 ```
 git clone https://github.com/zulip/zulip-mobile